 A Cord of Firewood

-Anyway, the point is sometimes explaining all the terms relating to buying firewood and what the quantity really is.
-So we want to explain what each term is so that we are talking apples to apples on the amount of wood you want to get and also not be misled by looking at a pile dumped at the side of the road and not knowing how much is being provided.
+Anyway, the point is sometimes explaining all the terms of buying firewood and its quantity.
+So we want to explain each term so that we are talking apples to apples on the amount of wood you want to get and also not be misled by looking at a pile dumped at the side of the road and not knowing how much is being provided.

 Terms Used to Buy Firewood

 Multiple terms are used when talking about the measure and amount of firewood.
-Because of multiple terms used and conversations with customers, we do find that there is confusion in the talking about units of measure in buying firewood.
-The buyer should have a frame of reference so they can fit what they are going to buy to the amount of firewood they expect to need.
+Because of multiple terms used and conversations with customers, we find confusion in discussing units of measure in buying firewood.
+Firewood is sold by volume.
+Many terms are used to describe how much wood the buyer can expect to receive.
+The buyer should have a frame of reference to fit the terms of what they will buy to the amount of firewood they expect to need.

-Customers who periodically buy firewood for their fireplaces often know what they want and have previously burned.
-It can get difficult when a person changes suppliers from a company that sells a truckload of wood to other suppliers that sell by the cord or a fraction of a cord.
+Customers who periodically buy firewood for their fireplace for burning often know what they want and have previously burned.
+The place it can get difficult when a person changes suppliers from a company that sells a truckload of wood to other companies that sell by the cord or a fraction of a cord.
 Standard terms often are not used.

 A Full Cord of Wood

-As defined above, a full cord of wood is 128 cubic feet of compactly stacked wood.
-The typical dimensions are 4 feet high 4 feet deep and 8 feet wide.
+A full cord of wood is 128 cubic feet of compactly stacked wood.
+The dimensions are 4 feet high, 4 feet deep, and 8 feet wide.
 Most firewood is cut to 16” lengths to fit well in most fireplaces.
 The other convenient part of this 16” length is it is conveniently divisible into the 4-foot depth dimension by 3.
 So, three stacks of 16-inch-long pieces of wood are stacked end to end to make up the 48” deep stack of wood.

 A half cord of wood is 64 cubic feet.
 The stack of wood is half as wide.
 Here, the stack of wood based on 16” pieces would be 4’ high and 4’ deep, but the stacked width changes to 4’ wide.

 A face cord is one-third of a cord.
-So the volume of the stack would be a third of the 128 cubic feet of cord so it equals 42.66 cubic feet.
+So, the volume of the stack would be a third of the 128 cubic feet of cord, which equals 42.66 cubic feet.
 The stacked dimension would be changed to one row deep instead of three.
 The stack would be 4 feet high by 8 feet wide and then 16” deep.
 The way it is stacked really has no basis it just needs to be an easy dimension and fit the area you have.
-So naturally, the same result would be if the wood was stacked two layers deep a face cord could be 4’ high by 32” deep by 4 feet wide.
+So naturally, the same result would be if the wood was stacked two layers deep; a face cord could be 4’ high by 32” deep by 4 feet wide.

-Dimensions for a quarter cord of wood are 4'x6'x16”.
-For this amount, there is one row of wood in the stack, and the width is reduced to produce a volume of 32 Cubic Feet Instead of 8 feet wide on the face cord.
-The quarter cord is 6 feet wide.
+A quarter cord of wood is 4'x6'x16”.
+There is one row of wood in the stack for this amount, and the width is reduced to produce a volume of 32 Cubic Feet.
+Instead of 8 feet wide on the face cord, the quarter cord is 6 feet wide.

-Half a face cord The next size down is again not as wide as the quarter cord.
-The width is adjusted to 4 feet wide.
+Half a face cord The next size down is again not as wide as the quarter cord the width is adjusted to 4 feet wide.
 This dimension changes to 4'x4'x16”, which provides 21.3 Cubic Feet of firewood.
-Talking about half a face cord, you need to remember this is one row of wood, not half of a whole cord of wood.
+Talking about half a face cord, you must remember this is one row of wood, not half of a whole cord.

-Quarter Face Cord With this term, you get a small quantity of wood for occasional burning.
-One row of 16” pieces of wood stacked 4 feet wide by two feet high and 16” deep.
+Quarter Face Cord With this term, you are getting a small quantity of wood for occasional burning.
+One row of 16” pieces of wood is typically stacked 4 feet wide by two feet high and 16” deep.
 Certainly, if you are unfamiliar with the benefits of burning kiln-dried firewood and want to see it for yourself, this is a great sample size.

 Other terms people use to buy an amount of firewood

-Who wouldn't get confused and frustrated if you are calling to get firewood delivered and all of a sudden you can not understand what the person is really talking about and have no idea what sized truck is going to pull up outside?
+Who wouldn't get confused and frustrated if you are calling to get firewood delivered and suddenly you can not understand what the person is really talking about and have no idea what sized truck will pull up outside?
 So here is some of the translation.

 Ricks is an example of another term for a face cord of wood.
 So that would make it 4 feet high by 8 feet wide and then 16” deep.